ikrishagarwal/djs-utility/README.md

     // or else it's false if user reacts with cross emoji })
   .catch((err) => {
-    // err.erro = "timeout" if its an timeout error
+    // err.error = true
-  });
+    // in the most cases err.errorType will be timeout error });
 ```